 Wolfram Weimer, Cicero's editor, won a landmark case against a government raid, upholding press freedom and echoing the Spiegel Affair.
 He's now slated for a German government role promoting free speech.

-Echoes of the Spiegel Affair
+Echoes of the Past: The Spiegel Affair and Beyond

 FAQ